Scope 1, 2 & 3 Emissions Linking Data To Real World Action

 Get started quickly with our pre-configured template aligned with CSRD standards and ESRS, enabling efficient and accurate CSRD ESG reporting.

-Automatically map internal data to relevant ESRS and CSRD reporting requirements, simplifying data preparation and supporting double materiality assessments within the CSRD framework.
+Automatically map internal data to relevant ESRS and CSRD reporting requirements, simplifying data preparation and supporting double materiality assessments within the CSRD ESG framework.

 Enhance the quality and completeness of your CSRD reporting by benchmarking disclosures against industry peers, best practices, and regulatory expectations under the Corporate Sustainability Reporting Directive.